jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

 (2) For the purposes of the definition of employer superannuation scheme, the costs of administering a scheme do not include costs that are directly attributable to the management of the investments of the scheme.

 ### 6 Previously allotted securities
-(1) Subject to this section, nothing in sections 33, 34, 37 to 38A, 38C to 43B, and 44B to 59 of this Act shall apply in respect of a security that has previously been allotted.
+(1) Subject to this section, nothing in sections 33, 34, 37 to 38A, 38C to 43B, and 44B to 59 shall apply in respect of a security that has previously been allotted.
 (2) All the provisions of this Act shall apply in respect of a security that has previously been allotted (whether in New Zealand or elsewhere) if the security was originally allotted with a view to its being offered for sale to the public in New Zealand and the security has not previously been offered for sale to the public in New Zealand or to the public outside New Zealand under an application regime under Part 5.
 (2AA) A provision of Part 2 or the Regulations applies to a previously allotted security that is offered to a person outside New Zealand if—
   (a) the provision applies to the security under section 77; and